johanfaqarzain/Cobra/README.md

 # FaceMaskDetector_Cobra
-A small group project about **face mask classification using CNN**.
+A simple group project about **face mask classification using CNN**.

 ## Table of Contents
 1. [Introduction](#introduction)